domiyanyue/my_notes/move_semantics_rvalue_reference.md

 ## Problem: Unnecessary Copy of Objects

 C++'s major advantage compared to other programming languages is *it's fast*.
 However, there had been one problem to slow down C++ programs before C++11: unnecessary copy of objects.
-Take a look at the following example, which create and return a integer array:
+Take a look at the following example, which create and return an integer array:

 ```C++
 #include <vector>